Male penguins of many species gift their mates with rocks.

 On some occasions the prostitute penguins trick the males.
 They carry out the elaborate courtship ritual, which usually leads to mating.

 Having bagged their stone, they would then run off [Hunter] said she does not think the female penguins are doing it just for the stones.

 "The female only takes one or two stones ...
 It takes hundreds to build the nest to get their eggs off the ground.
 I think what they are doing is having copulation for another reason and just taking the stones as well.
 We don't know exactly why, but they are using the males."

-It’s human nature to anthropomorphize animals, and penguins are no exception.
-However, while their courtships are perhaps less human than once thought, they are no less interesting for it.
-Penguins are often observed deviating from expected sexual norms, and even purportedly trade pebbles for sexual favors.
-The primary purpose of pebbles and stones between penguins involves physical construction of a nest.
-And while penguins are occasionally picky about their pebbles, that isn’t the same as males traversing a beach to ensure the unspecified “perfect pebble” was located for their beloved lady-penguin.
+It's human nature to anthropomorphize animals, and penguins are no exception.
+However, while penguins courtships are perhaps less human than once thought, they are no less interesting for it.
+Penguins are often observed deviating from expected sexual norms and even purportedly trade pebbles for sexual favors, but the primary purpose of exchanging pebbles and stones between penguins involves physical construction of a nest and not "romance."
+And while female penguins may occasionally be picky about the nest-construction usefulness of certain proffered pebbles, that doesn't mean males regularly traverse entire beaches to ensure finding unspecified "perfect pebbles" for their beloved lady-penguins.